Chat

 }

-Remember to add this convar in you server.cfg
+**Remember to add this convar in you `server.cfg`and to delete the default `chat` resource**

 setr resources_useSystemChat false